Improving Mental Health in the Foodservice Industry

 Pressures of the Industry – Before, During and After COVID-19

 The foodservice industry has never been easy to work in, even before the added pressures of COVID-19.
-But with the global pandemic, surviving the foodservice industry has become even more of a challenge.
+But in the aftermath of the global pandemic, surviving the foodservice industry has become even more of a challenge.
 In and outside of work, people are experiencing more anxiety, stress, grief and frustration than ever before; even just going to work means risking their health and wellness.
-Combined with the pressures of trying to eke out a living when 10,000 restaurants closed their doors for good since March 2020, restaurant workers face more mental health issues than ever before and with no end in sight.
+Combined with the pressures of trying to eke out a living when more than 10,000 restaurants have closed their doors for good since March 2020, restaurant workers face more mental health issues than ever before and with no end in sight.

 Not to mention, with the economy on a downturn, people are also spending less on restaurants and takeout.
 Tips are often less generous, with food industry staff having to go above and beyond to make anywhere near what they used to.
 In fact, many hospitality industry workers also have to work multiple jobs to make ends meet, which adds even more pressure and stress day-to-day.

-The reality is that these low-paying jobs that are often looked down upon are some of the most challenging jobs to have before, during and after COVID-19.
+The reality is that the foodservice jobs that are often looked down upon are some of the most challenging jobs to have before, during and after COVID-19.

 Stigmas in the Food Service Industry